The Inheritance of the Monks, Nuns and Winegrowers

 Appreciative of fine wines, this Pope had served at the pontifical table the younger more recent wines from the entire Rhône Valley, from Hermitage to St. Remi de Provence.
 For his older wines, he remained faithful to the legacy of his predecessor, relying on the sweet wine of Malaucène, whose vineyard annually provided seven saumées of “vin de paille” (the saumée was equivalent to 110 liters).
 He was not drawn to the Groseau in the same way as his predecessor, but the wine from this little lost paradise continued to delight guests at the papal table!
-Later, the Lux Montis winegrowers from the municipalities of the canton of Malaucène were not to forget this, and renewed the tradition of making this unusual wine from dried grapes.
+Later, the winegrowers of the area were not to forget this, and renewed the tradition of making this unusual wine from dried grapes.

 the winegrowers in the mountains of Beaumont du Ventoux